29 Sep 2023

 If you are like me (and many others), you’d need a strong reason to learn a new programming language (my journey).
 It’s a big commitment, and requires a lot of days and nights to do it right.
 Even for languages like Python that boast simplicity, under the hood there is a lot going on.
 For many developers, Python is the non-negotiable gluing/orchestrating layer that sits closest to them, because it frees them from the distractions that are not part of the main business logic, and has evolved to become the central language for ML/AI.

-Rust on the other hand, has a lot going on up front.
-Beyond a “hello world” toy example, it is particularly good at building, e.g. command line programs, because it’s a great modern systems language, extremely fast and portable.
-However, my main programming activities have been in ML and data pipelines.
+Rust on the other hand, requires a lot from a developer up front.
+Beyond a “hello world” toy example, it gets complex quickly, presenting a steep learning curve.
+It’s an amazing modern systems language, extremely fast and portable.
+However, my main programming activities have been in ML and data pipelines, operating on the Python (high) level, so I haven’t seriously tried to learn it.

 Before pulling up the sleeves, let’s peek into Rust and PyO3’s ecosystem.
-PyO3 has great docs, which is much appreciated, but a common practice with Rust crates.
-I benefited a lot from the Articles section, reading about other developers’ journeys.
+PyO3 has great docs, which is much appreciated.
+I benefited a lot from the Articles section, reading about other developers’ journeys1 2 3.
 (Note: this article also joined the list!)

 Read more...